leesei/leesei.github.io/src/content/post/artificial-intelligence.md

 [How to evaluate the performance of a machine learning model](https://medium.com/datadriveninvestor/how-to-evaluate-the-performance-of-a-machine-learning-model-45063a7a38a7)
 [Understand Classification Performance Metrics - Becoming Human: Artificial Intelligence Magazine](https://becominghuman.ai/understand-classification-performance-metrics-cad56f2da3aa)
+[What Is Cross-Validation?
+A Plain English Guide with Diagrams - KDnuggets](https://www.kdnuggets.com/what-is-cross-validation-a-plain-english-guide-with-diagrams) evaluate the performance of a model using multiple subsets of data

 ## Version Control